-77. As Treasury stated when the Net Worth Sweep was announced, the dividend sweep of all of the Companies' net worth requires that "every dollar of earnings that Fannie Mae and Freddie Mac generate will be used to benefit taxpayers."
+- 94. This understanding of the purpose of the Net Worth Sweep is further supported by the testimony of Ms. McFarland, Fannie's CFO at the time.
+She believed that the Agencies imposed the Net Worth Sweep in response to what she told Treasury on August 9, and she thought its purpose "was probably a desire not to allow capital to build up within the enterprises and not to allow the enterprises to recapitalize themselves."
+According to Ms. McFarland, Fannie "didn't believe that Treasury would be too fond of a significant amount of capital buildup inside the enterprises." - 95.
+As Treasury stated when the Net Worth Sweep was announced, the dividend sweep of all of the Companies' net worth requires that "every dollar of earnings that Fannie Mae and Freddie Mac generate will be used to benefit taxpayers."
 Press Release, U.S. Dep't of the Treasury, Treasury Department Announces Further Steps to Expedite Wind Down of Fannie Mae and Freddie Mac (Aug.
 17, 2012).
 The Net Worth Sweep, in short, effectively nationalized the Companies and confiscated the existing and potential value of all privately held equity interests, including the stock held by Plaintiff.

-78. As a Staff Report from the Federal Reserve Bank of New York recently acknowledged, the Net Worth Sweep "effectively narrows the difference between conservatorship and nationalization, by transferring essentially all profits and losses from the firms to the Treasury."
+- 96. As a Staff Report from the Federal Reserve Bank of New York recently acknowledged, the Net Worth Sweep "effectively narrows the difference between conservatorship and nationalization, by transferring essentially all profits and losses from the firms to the Treasury."
 W. Scott Frame, et al., The Rescue of Fannie Mae and Freddie Mac at 21, FEDERAL RESERVE BANK OF NEW YORK STAFF REPORTS, no. 719 (Mar.
 2015).
 The Economist stated the obvious in reporting that the Net Worth Sweep "squashe[d] hopes that [Fannie and Freddie] may ever be private again" and, as a result, "the companies' status as public utilities . . . appear[ed] crystal clear."
-Fannie Mae and Freddie Mac, Back to Black, THE ECONOMIST, Aug.
-25, 2012, available at http:goo.gl/1PHMs.

-Case: 7:15-cv-00109-ART-EBA Doc #: 1 Filed: 10/23/15 Page: 31 of 52 - Page ID#: 31

-79. As a result of the Net Worth Sweep, it is clear that FHFA will not allow Fannie and Freddie to exit conservatorship but rather will continue to operate them essentially as wards of the state, unless and until Congress takes action.
+Fannie Mae and Freddie Mac, Back to Black, The Economist, Aug.
+25, 2012, available at http:goo.gl/1PHMs. - 97.
+As a result of the Net Worth Sweep, it is clear that FHFA will not allow Fannie and Freddie to exit conservatorship but rather will continue to operate them essentially as wards of the state, unless and until Congress takes action.
 Indeed, as of this writing FHFA's website states that "FHFA will continue to carry out its responsibilities as Conservator" until "Congress determines the future of Fannie Mae and Freddie Mac and the housing finance market."
 FHFA as Conservator of Fannie Mae and Freddie Mac, http://goo.gl/PjyPZb.
-HERA does not contemplate that FHFA will operate a perpetual conservatorship that is entirely contingent on the hope of unspecified legislative action at some point in the future.

-80. The Net Worth Sweep fundamentally changed the nature of Treasury's investment in the Companies.
+This is consistent with the testimony of former Acting Director DeMarco, who stated that he had no intention of returning Fannie and Freddie to private control under charters he perceived to be "flawed."
+Mr. Ugoletti also testified that FHFA's objective "was not for Fannie and Freddie Mac to emerge from conservatorship."
+HERA does not contemplate that FHFA will operate a perpetual conservatorship that is entirely contingent on the hope of unspecified legislative action at some point in the future. - 98.
+The Net Worth Sweep fundamentally changed the nature of Treasury's investment in the Companies.
 Instead of quarterly dividend payments at an annual rate of 10% (if paid in cash) or 12% (if paid in kind) of the total amount of Treasury's liquidation preference, the Net Worth Sweep entitles Treasury to quarterly payments of all-100%-of the Companies' existing net worth and future profits.
 Beginning January 1, 2013, the Companies have been required to pay Treasury a quarterly dividend equal to their entire net worth, minus a capital reserve amount that starts at \$3 billion and decreases to \$0 by January 1, 2018.